Six years on, jury is still out on efficacy of demonetization | Business

 - India

-The jury is still out on the decision to demonetize high-value currency notes on November 8, 2016, with the government claiming it has helped greater formalization of the economy while critics saying it has failed to curb black money and reduce dependence on cash.
+The jury is still out on the efficacy of the decision to demonetize high-value currency notes on November 8, 2016, with the government claiming it has helped greater formalization of the economy while critics saying it has failed to curb black money and reduce dependence on cash.

 On November 8, six years ago, Prime Minister Narendra Modi announced the demonetization of old Rs 1,000 and Rs 500 banknotes and one of the key objectives of the unprecedented decision was to promote digital payments and curb black money, besides eliminating terror funding.